Brown vs Wooldridge Elementary: F to A in North Central Austin

 Ed Neuhaus Ed Neuhaus March 18, 2026 8 min read

-Wooldridge Elementary earned a 91 out of 100 from the Texas Education Agency in 2025, good for a straight A rating.
-Brown Elementary, less than a mile and a half away in the same district, scored 59 out of 100 for an F. That 32 point gap is one of the largest between any two Austin ISD elementaries at a comparable price point, and it happens to exist in a part of north central Austin where both zones overlap with neighborhoods near the same grocery stores, parks, and coffee shops.
+Wooldridge Elementary earned a 59 out of 100 from the Texas Education Agency in 2025, an F rating.
+Brown Elementary, less than a mile and a half away in the same district, scored the exact same 59 out of 100, also an F. There is no point gap between them at all.
+Both campuses sit in a part of north central Austin where the zones overlap with neighborhoods near the same grocery stores, parks, and coffee shops.

 The median home price near Brown is $265,000.
 Near Wooldridge it is $266,500.
 Fifteen hundred dollars separates them.
-That is the kind of detail that makes me tell buyers: check the school zone map before you fall in love with a house, because the campus on the other side of one street can look very, very different from the campus two blocks away.
+That is the kind of detail that makes me tell buyers: check the school zone map before you fall in love with a house, because the campus on the other side of one street can serve a very, very different community even when the test scores land in the same place.

-I have sold homes in both of these zones over the years, and this comparison is a perfect example of why blanket statements about “good school districts” or “bad neighborhoods” miss the point entirely.
-These are two campuses in the same district, at the same price, serving communities that are closer together than some people’s daily commute.
+I have sold homes in both of these zones over the years, and this comparison is a good example of why blanket statements about “good school districts” or “bad neighborhoods” miss the point entirely.
+These are two campuses in the same district, at the same price, with nearly identical TEA results, serving communities that are closer together than some people’s daily commute.

 Brown vs Wooldridge Elementary: Quick Comparison